agibsonsw/PrintHtml/docs/src/markdown/index.md

-# ExportHtml {: .doctitle}
+# ExportHtml
-Convert and view source code in HTML or BBCODE.

----

 ## Overview

-This is a fork of [Andrew Gibson](https://github.com/agibsonsw)'s [PrintHtml](https://github.com/agibsonsw/PrintHtml) plugin.
+This is a fork of [Andrew Gibson][gibson]'s [PrintHtml][print-html] plugin.
 This plugin allows the exporting of a document in Sublime Text to a HTML file or to BBCode.
 It duplicates Sublime's theme colors and font styles.

 ![preview](images/preview.png)

 ## Features

 - Export to HTML using any tmTheme for syntax highlighting.
 - Can handle any language supported by ST2.
 - Supports bold and italic theme font styles as well.